knpuniversity/symfony4/knpu/ep2-fundamentals/slack-legacy-bundles.md

 # Installing Bundles with "Average" Docs

-Let's try something fun!
+Let's do something fun!
 Google for SlackBundle - you'll find one called `nexylan/slack-bundle`.
-This is a fun bundle that gives us a *service* that can send messages to a Slack channel.
-Let's install it: find the `composer require` line, copy that, move over to your terminal and paste:
+This is a fun library that gives us a *service* that can send messages to a Slack channel.
+To install it, find the `composer require` line, copy that, move over to your terminal and paste:

 ```terminal-silent